Fixing Common Subwoofer Tuning Mistakes

 Move slowly, a click down on crossover may be all that is required.
 For speakers of average efficiency and decent output into the 50-60 Hz range, final settings of High/Low Level typically come in at around 11-16 clicks up and Crossover in the area of 10-15 clicks are common.
 Some rooms have acoustic issues and may require higher Gain settings while speakers with much deeper bass output than average may require lower Crossover settings than this.
 Rarely will the Crossover setting greatly exceed 15-16 clicks up.
 We provide these as a kind of rough estimate of the ranges we generally see when working in the field and dialing in RELs.

-In our next blog, we’ll be tackling Phase which is simple until it’s not.
+In our next blog, we’ll be tackling phase which is simple until it’s not.
+Check out our phase article here, for the next best steps for setting up your REL Subwoofer to perfection.
 We’ll do our best to make sure it stays on the simple side of things.